-Fighting a drug addiction is often both a mental and physical fight.
-But is addiction more mentally or physically intense to fight?
+Fighting drug addiction is often both a mental and physical fight.
+But, is addiction more mentally or physically intense to fight?
 It depends a lot on the substance, how long you’ve been taking it, and your personal circumstances.
-This post weighs up both the mental and physical side to addiction.
+This post weighs up both the mental and physical side of addiction.

 The physical aspect of addiction